JamesPaden/css-paged-media-tutorial/docs/source/tools.rst

   * Free alternative with a PDF rendering quality that is average.
   * Weasyprint only implements a subset of the CSS Paged Media standard
-  * Various error found during evaluation.
+  * Various errors found during evaluation.
   * If you need a cheap and average PDF engine then Weasyprint might be an option.
 Don't use it for professional enterprise projects.
 Tinkering with bugs and limitations costs more time, money and nerves than investing